explaingit

 USE CASE 1

-Run a personal finance tracker on your own server instead of using a cloud service.
+Self-host a personal finance tracker on your own server to keep complete control of your financial data.

 USE CASE 2